18F/uswds-jekyll/pages/guide/Ceres2Atlas.md

 ## Partitions

 One does not have to specify a partition when submitting a job to a default partition on either Ceres or Atlas.
 However scripts that have a partition specified will need to be updated when used on a different cluster.
-To see the list of available partitions on a cluster, either issue "`sinfo`" command or see the appropriate user guide: [Ceres](https://scinet.usda.gov/guide/ceres/#partitions-or-queues) or [Atlas](https://www.hpc.msstate.edu/computing/atlas).
+To see the list of available partitions on a cluster, either issue "`sinfo`" command or consult the appropriate user guide: [Ceres](https://scinet.usda.gov/guide/ceres/#partitions-or-queues) or [Atlas](https://www.hpc.msstate.edu/computing/atlas).

+## Nodes

+Two clusters have different node types, that have different numbers of compute cores and amounts of memory.
+For most jobs the scripts already specify resources that are available on either cluster, so no changes need to be made.
+However if a job relies on the default amount of memory being large, it may fail on the other cluster that has smaller defaults.
+Some jobs may have high number of cores specified.
+On Ceres hyper-threading is turned on, meaning that each physical core on a node appears as two separate processors to the operating system and can run two threads.
+Because of that setting all nodes have at least 72 cores available.
+On Atlas, nodes have 48 cores.
+Thus if a script specifies more than 48 cores per node, it won't be accepted on Atlas.

+## Internet Connection

+On Atlas compute nodes do not have access to internet.
+If your job requires internet access, either submit it to the service partition or modify the job prefetching data and using the previously downloaded data in the job.
+Conda installs will need to be performed either on the login or data transfer nodes.

+## TMPDIR

+On Ceres when a job starts running on a compute node, a special directory is created for that job on the storage local to the node.
+This space can be referred by $TMPDIR.
+The directory with all the data inside is automatically deleted when the job ends.
+On Atlas TMPDIR is set to /tmp and is not automatically cleaned.
+If your job uses $TMPDIR, make sure to delete files created by your job.

+## salloc

+On Ceres issuing "`salloc`" command will allocate resources for an interactive job and log you into the node assigned to the job.
+On Atlas the "`salloc -A <slurm_account_name>`" command will only allocate resources, but one will still need to use srun command to utilize resources assigned to the job.
+To login to the node, issue "`srun --pty --preserve-env bash`".
+Note that exiting from that session will not kill the job, and if you no longer need those resources, you will need to isse "`scancel <job_number>`" command.
+Note that salloc command is not needed, and one can only use the "`srun -A <slurm_account_name> --pty --preserve-env bash`" command to use a node interactively.